 Ungrateful Bastards: Jesus healed ten lepers, and only one of them, a Samaritan, bothered to thank Him.

-Jesus also told the parable of an man who, after having his debts forgiven by his master, went after a fellow servant who owed him a mere pittance in comparison.
+Jesus also told the parable of a man who, after having his debts forgiven by his master, went after a fellow servant who owed him a mere pittance in comparison.

-Urban Legend of Zelda: Discussed TropeIn-Universe.
+Urban Legend: Discussed TropeIn-Universe.
 Rumors were flying all over the place about Jesus' true identity, and only Peter (via divine intervention) gets it right; in the Gospel of John the author dismisses a rumor that "the disciple Jesus loved" wouldn't die—no, Jesus only said "if I wanted him to live until I came, what's that to you?"